JohnFloor/BFLib/README.md

   BF::FunctionRef<void () noexcept> f = &Foo; // static_assert: 'Foo' is not 'noexcept'
   ```

 Unlike in case of standard function wrappers, the initializer of `BF::FunctionRef` can be the name of an overloaded function too.
-In this case one of the candidates has to satisfy the above conditions.
+In this case one of the candidates has to satisfy the above conditions, i.e. it has to return `Ret` and has to have parameters `Pars...`, and it has to satisfy the `noexcept` check.
 Example:

 ```c++
 void Foo();